gomorpheus/morpheus-docs/getting_started/guides/backup_restore.rst

 #.
 Click :guilabel:`EDIT`
 #.
 Enter a name for the appliance backup job
 #.
-Select an integrated storage bucket
+Select an integrated storage bucket or file share
 #.
 Choose a pre-created backup job.
 If you do not have an existing backup job that fits, a retention count and schedule can be manually created in this modal.
 If you manually configure retention counts and schedules in addition to associating a Job, the Job values will override any manual settings.
 #.
 Click :guilabel:`SAVE CHANGES`

-At this point, your appliance will be automatically backed up on the schedule you chose and stored in the selected bucket.
+At this point, your appliance will be automatically backed up on the schedule you chose and stored in the selected location.
 An appliance backup will store backup copies of the appliance MySQL database.
 Should you need to restore or migrate your database from backup, follow the steps in the next section of this guide.

 Restoring an Appliance from Backup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^